weijiekoh/mixer/README.md

         - Allows the operator to withdraw all accurred fees.

-    - Gas use is currently high (1.2 million per deposit; 1.9 million per withdrawal), but will be lower in future versions of the mixer.
+    - Gas use is currently 1.2 million per deposit and 886k per withdrawal.

 ## Local development and testing